 Notable in the family name at this time was James Rosier (1575-1635), one of the early English voyagers to America.
 He sailed with Bartholomew Gosnold on his voyage to New England

 in March-July 1602, and with George Weymouth on his voyage in March-July 1605.
-In 1605, he wrote 'A True Relation...
-Another 76 words (5 lines of text) are included under the topic Early Derosier Notables in all our PDF Extended History products and printed products wherever possible.
+In 1605, he wrote 'A True Relation of Captain George Waymouth his Voyage made this present Year, 1605, in the...
+Another 63 words (4 lines of text) are included under the topic Early Derosier Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Derosier family to the New World and Oceana